spantaleev/matrix-docker-ansible-deploy/docs/maintenance-migrating.md

 # Migrating to new server

-This documentation explains how to migrate your Matrix services (server, client, bridges, etc.) from an old server to a new server.
+This documentation explains how to migrate your Matrix services (server, client, bridges, etc.) and data from an old server to a new server.

 > **Note**: This migration guide is applicable if you migrate from one server to another server having the same CPU architecture (e.g. both servers being `amd64`).
 >